opnfv/vswitchperf/docs/design/vswitchperf_design.rst

 but testpmd can't be used as a guest loopback.
 This is useful in case, that other guest loopback applications (e.g. buildin or l2fwd) are used.

+Note: In case of Rhel 7.3 OS usage, binary package configuration is required for Vanilla OVS tests.
+With the installation of a supported rpm for OVS there is a section in the ``conf\10_custom.conf`` file that can be used.

 .. _VSPERF installation scripts: http://artifacts.opnfv.org/vswitchperf/docs/configguide/installation.html#other-requirements

 Configuration of GUEST options